Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Nancy Kitz about 3 years ago
+Nancy Kitz almost 4 years ago

 There are 89 cannabis businesses located in D2-storefront dispensaries, cultivation, delivery dispensaries, manufacturing, testing labs, distribution.
 OVER 2.6 Million Square Feet.